PacificBiosciences/pb-metagenomics-tools/HiFi-MAG-Pipeline/README.md

 # HiFi-MAG-Pipeline

 Obtain high-quality MAGs from HiFi assemblies with a streamlined workflow.
-Includes steps with minimap2, MetaBAT2, CheckM, and GTDB-Tk.
+Includes a customized binning strategy (MetaBAT2, MaxBin2, CONCOCT, & circular-aware binning), bin merging with DAS_Tool, QC with CheckM, and taxonomy with GTDB-Tk.

 This directory contains all the materials needed to run the snakemake workflow.